Healthy Ranges For Medical Test Results?

 When your doctor interprets your medical test results, he/she looks to see if they fall within set healthy ranges.
 So what are those ranges?

-What defines a healthy test result range for you will depend on your age, ethnicity and family history, among other factors, but there are some general guidelines provided by the National Institutes of Health (NIH) that are helpful as a starting point.
-If you’ve already gone for your physical exam, call your physician’s office to get a copy of your test results so you have a basis for your next discussion with your doctor.
-She can shed more light on whether or not you need to take steps to improve your results.
+They vary a bit from person to person, depending on factors such as age, ethnicity, and family history.
+But there are some general guidelines provided by the National Institutes of Health (NIH) that are helpful as a starting point.
+If you’ve already gone for your physical exam, be sure to request a copy of the test results.
+From there, speak with your physician about whether additional steps are necessary to improve your score and health.

-Blood pressure—the force of blood against the walls of your arteries—should be checked annually.
-Those who have a family history or personal history of high blood pressure or pre-hypertension, heart disease, diabetes or kidney disease should be checked at every doctor’s office visit.
+Blood pressure — the force of blood against the walls of your arteries — should be checked annually.
+Those who have a family or personal history of high blood pressure or prehypertension, heart disease, diabetes, or kidney disease should be checked at every doctor’s office visit.
 Blood pressure is determined using two measurements: The first is systolic blood pressure and it measures the pressure in the arteries as the heart contracts (beats).
 The second is diastolic and it measures the pressure between beats when the heart is relaxed and filling with blood.
 When those numbers are high, it suggests the heart is working too hard to pump blood throughout the body.

 A healthy blood pressure measurement is one where the systolic (top) number is less than 120 and the diastolic (bottom) number is less than 80.
 When that is not the case, you are considered to have prehypertension, the precursor to high blood pressure, or hypertension itself.
 Compare your results:

-High blood pressure increases your chances of developing heart disease, stroke and kidney failure.
-African Americans are more likely to develop high blood pressure more severely and at an earlier age; people with a family history of high blood pressure, who are overweight or who smoke are also at increased risk.
+High blood pressure increases your chances of developing heart disease, stroke, and kidney failure.
+African Americans are more likely to develop high blood pressure more severely and at an earlier age; and people with a family history of high blood pressure, who are overweight or who smoke, are also at increased risk.